sassoftware/sasoptpy/README.md

 The official documentation is hosted at Github Pages: https://sassoftware.github.io/sasoptpy/.

-The PDF version is also available: https://sassoftware.github.io/sasoptpy/sasoptpy.pdf.
+A PDF version is also available: https://sassoftware.github.io/sasoptpy/sasoptpy.pdf.

 The documentation is automatically generated using [Sphinx](https://www.sphinx-doc.org/en/master/).
 All class, method, and function APIs are provided in the source code.
 The main structure can be found in the `doc` folder.